tanmay-bhat/tanmay-bhat.github.io/content/posts/syslog-parsing-with-fluentd.md

 ### Parsing both rfc5424 and rfc3164 syslog with Fluentd :

-If you're receiving both rfc5424 and rfc3164 syslog messages, you can use `message_format`:`auto`in Fluentd configuration to parse both formats:
+If you're receiving both rfc5424 and rfc3164 syslog messages, then you can use `message_format`:`auto`in Fluentd configuration to parse both formats:

 ```conf
   <parse>